 Mobilizing immediately, 40 of HighGrove’s vehicles hit the roads during the first 30 minutes of the storm.
 For the next 72 hours, HighGrove was on the clock, totaling 2,000 man-hours.
 The company had to deal with the same traffic congestion as all other Georgians, but its crews could still make it to their clients’ properties to lay 62 tons of ice melt to help thaw and dissolve the thick, slick frost from surfaces.

 What helped them move so quickly?
 Tactical and smart planning.

 Acting quickly enables HighGrove to clear Atlanta commercial properties of snow and ice quickly, but strategic advance planning played a key role, too.

-Also, several HighGrove clients who were concerned about the coming flurries requested to be pre-treated with ice melt before the snow and ice arrived.
-HighGrove was happy to oblige.
+Also, several HighGrove clients concerned about the coming flurries requested to be pre-treated with ice melt before the snow and ice arrived.
+Naturally, HighGrove was happy to oblige.
 With this level of planning and forward-thinking, these locations ended up being more prepared than the City in battling this wicked Atlanta storm.

 These businesses also prevented liability issues that come with inclement winter weather, such as slip-and-fall accidents on their properties.

 Want to be better prepared for the next winter storm Mother Nature brings Atlanta’s way?
 Though these winter storms are an anomaly, it’s essential to have a snow and ice management plan in place for your business when one does strike so that you can act quickly with a strategy.

 HighGrove Partners can help.
 We keep our eyes on up-to-the-minute weather forecasts and monitor developing storms, so we are ready to keep our clients’ properties snow- and ice-free.